opencog/atomspace/opencog/query/README.md

 groundings, as the universe is explored.
 A solution is declared when every tree has been grounded.
-If no grounding is found, or if additional solutions are to be searched for, the algorithm will backtrack to the most recent unexplored part of the universe, poping the stack as it backtracks.
+If no grounding is found, or if additional solutions are to be searched for, the algorithm will backtrack to the most recent unexplored part of the universe, popping the stack as it backtracks.
 In this sense, the algorithm resembles a pushdown automaton.
 Since pushdown automata are associated with context-free languages, the subgraph isomorphism problem is effectively a problem in